rakeshcsit/pdi-health/README.md

+Have the TAs in the system and send them

+class codes should be its own page - instructors can have multiple class codes (teaching two classes at the sametime)

+Panopto problems (own records)

+Pavan+Dong: page where it shows where the videos are for for each instructor

 Dan: on audit show - change the labels and values to not be double negatives

 create api keys and documentation for the api